Hollyhock House: Interior

 In general, non–load-bearing interior walls are made of wood studs coated in plaster, while the wooden floor planks are fitted together in a tongue-and-groove pattern.
 Other materials—which include grilles, leaded glass, and wood trim—are similar to those used in Wright's Prairie houses.
 One newspaper cited the house as using a lavender, beige, and mauve color palette, while Schindler characterized the color scheme as lavender, blue, golden-brown, and mulberry.

 Barnsdall allowed Wright to add Japanese-inspired furnishings, such as decorative screens and a Buddhist sculpture.
 There is built-in furniture throughout the house, including shelves and drawers, as well as toilets hung from the wall.
 Fireplaces and heaters were embedded into the walls.
 Wright designed furniture for the house, most of which has been removed over the years.
 He designed furniture for the whole house, but Barnsdall only wanted Wright's furniture in the dining and living rooms.
+Wright hired New York design firm W. & J. Sloane to create a massive custom rug for the entry and living room, featuring the hollyhock motif in shades of blue, mulberry, and gold; the colors took several months to select.